moefrumkin/raspi-os/README.md

 As the ARM documentation explains:
 > The current level of privilege can only change when the processor takes or returns from an exception.
 Therefore, these privilege levels are referred to as exception levels in the ARM architecture.

 This unfortunate naming scheme results in a mechanism for changing exception levels that seems rather hacky.
 An exception is "simulated" by populating the Saved Program Status Register (`spsr_el2`), and the Hypervisor Control Register (`hcr_el2`) with the values they would have on an actual exception and then pointing the Exception Link Register (`elr_el2`) to the target start of execution in `EL1`.
 Once this is done, we can "return" to `EL1` using the exception return (`eret`) instruction.
 Optionally, other registers can be populated with values to allow `EL1` programs to access certain processor features such as the FPU.
-This feels a little less hacky, however, if we think of the exception link register and exception return as analogs of the link register (`lr`) and return ('ret') instruction and a change in exception level as another type of branch.
+This feels a little less hacky if we think of the exception link register (`elr`) and exception return instruction (`eret`) as analogs of the link register(`lr`) and return (`ret`) instruction and a change in exception level as another type of branch.

 Further documentation can be found on the [ARM Website](https://developer.arm.com/documentation/102412/0102/Privilege-and-Exception-levels).

 ## MMU
 When enabled, the ARM MMU manages the processor's cache and [memory virtualization](https://en.wikipedia.org/wiki/Memory_virtualization) with a nearly dangerous level of configurability, as described on the [website](https://developer.arm.com/documentation/101811/0102/The-Memory-Management-Unit-MMU), and in the [additional documentation](https://documentation-service.arm.com/static/5efa1d23dbdee951c1ccdec5?token=).
 The first choice we are faced with is the granule size, which is the smallest unit of memory in the translation process.
 ARM generously provides three options:  4KB, 16KB, and 64KB.
 Choosing the smallest option gives us the most granularity, and once the initialization process is understood, it is not too difficult to change.
 To indicate this selection, we write `0b10` to bits [31:30] of the translation control register (`tcr_el1`).
 A 4KB (or rather KiB) region contains 4096 = 2<sup>12</sup> bytes, meaning that the last 12 bytes of the virtual address are used for determining the offset within a granule.
 By the specification, each translation table contains up to 512 = 2<sup>9</sup> entries.
 As a result, with `n` tables and 4KiB granules, virtual addresses are `9n + 12` bits long.
 Since the Raspberry Pi 3 has 1GB, or 2<sup>30</sup> bytes of memory, 2 levels will suffice.
 We communicate this to the MMU by setting the `T0SZ` field of `tcr_el1` to 34, which is the amount from 64 we want to shrink the address space.
-Becase we only have 2 levels of tables out of a maximum of 4, the first tables are considered level 2 tables.
+Because we only have 2 levels of tables out of a maximum of 4, the first tables are considered level 2 tables.
 ARM allows level 1 and 2 table entries to point directly to blocks of memory by setting the second bit to `0`.
-Since we are create a 1-to-1 mapping, this technique lets us skip the level 3 tables all together.
+Since we are creating a 1-to-1 mapping, this technique lets us skip the level 3 tables all together.
 Rather, each level 2 entry points to a 2MiB block, and bits `9 + 12 = 21` are used to determine the offset within the block.
 Armed with this plan, all we need to do is populate a 512 entry level 2 table.
 Each entry supplies bits 21-30 of the address.
 We mark the tenth bit to set the access flag and the first to mark the entry as valid.
 Once finished, we can point the Translation Table Base Register 0 (`ttbr0_el1`) to the start of the table, and activiate the MMU by writing a value of 1 to the first bit of the system control register (`sctlr_el1`).

 I have included two diagrams that explain ARM memory virtualization.
-The first lays out how a virtual address is looked up.
-The second shows the interactions between the components involved in virtualization.
+The first shows the interactions between the components involved in virtualization.
+The second lays out how a virtual address is lookup up.
 ```mermaid
 sequenceDiagram
     participant ARM Core